jackdesert/arscca/README.md

 Backlog
 -------

+  * Fix S3 tests so they break without network.
   * Find a sane way to manage redis data when running pytest so it does not clobber development data
   * Pass name through canon before choosing display name (fixes error below?)